How do I manage my e-mail during a hosting transfer?

 Most mail programs (including Outlook and Outlook Express) let you create multiple "accounts" to read mail from different servers, allowing you to read e-mail on two servers at once.
 You can use this feature to read mail at the other hosting company and at Tiger Technologies during the changeover.
 If you do this, you won't miss any mail: your e-mail program will be reading messages that arrive at either server.

 So when you start transferring your service to Tiger Technologies, you should add the e-mail address in our control panel and then add a new "account" in your mail program that connects to our servers.
 Leave the previous "account" active in your mail program for a few days so that your mail program still checks for mail on the old servers, too.
-You won't miss any mail, and after a few days, it will be safe to delete the old "account" in your mail program.
+You won't miss any mail, and after a few days, it will be safe to delete the old "account" in your mail program (you might want to copy over the existing mail before deleting it).

 What if the other hosting company doesn't allow me to read e-mail after I start the transfer?